UBS bonus hike slammed for showing lessons not learned

-ZURICH/LONDON (Reuters) - A jump in bonus payments at Swiss bank UBS AG UBSN.VX stoked criticism on Tuesday that a previous cut was short-lived and banks have not learned lessons from the financial crisis.
+ZURICH/LONDON, Feb 4 (Reuters) - A jump in bonus payments at Swiss bank UBS AG stoked criticism on Tuesday that a previous cut was short-lived and banks have not learned lessons from the financial crisis.

 Banker bonuses drew intense criticism after the crisis which peaked in 2008 and 2009 for creating lucrative short-term incentives, tied to often ill-conceived products, whose failure cost banks and governments billions while leaving the bankers themselves unscathed.